Alexander Uriah Boskovich: Life and career

-In the 1940s and the early 1950s, Boskovich formulated and advocated the concept of Mediterranean Music.
-The Mediterranean Sea in his opinion represented a new authentic cradle that merged Zionism with the landscape and climate of the East.

-Boskovich loved the opera, he loved everything French, such as Ravel's music and French art, while he equally loved the Jewish melodies of Eastern Europe.
-But in Israel---he felt and preached---everything must start afresh---perhaps requiring the abandonment of all the old loves and passions.
+In 1953 and 1956, Boskovich published a two-part article in Hebrew outlining the ideals behind the music he and others composed during the Yishuv period.
+This article provided a detailed account on the style which Brod and Boskovich defined as Musica yam-tikhonit (Mediterranean music).
+According to musicologist Ronit Seter, this extensive article "consisted mainly of guidelines and generalizations about a utopian Israeli style".
+Boskovich himself was undergoing a period of creative silence while writing this article, and from which he emerged in 1960 with different stylistic priorities.

 Compositions

 Boskovich's two key Eretz Israel works, Concerto for Oboe and Orchestra and the Semitic Suite, were strongly inspired by the music of Yardena Cohen.
-The Suite represents most everything that he had aspired to: fragmented improvisational Middle-Eastern motives and piano that sounds like string instruments or Middle-Eastern percussion.
-This piece served as a model for a whole generation of students.
-His work includes the Concerto for Violin, the cantata Bat Israel, and the Concerto da Camera.
+The Suite represents fragmented improvisational Middle Eastern motives and piano that sounds like string instruments or Middle Eastern percussion.

 Songs of Ascent (1960) was based on the Bible, for spiritual and language effects, and on the Kabbalah for depth and mythical tone.
 The primary theme of this work is of a Yemenite character.
-There are no European traditions nor Mediterranean style in it; the orchestration and rhythms are derived from the sounds of Hebrew words.